simonzg/docs/mining.md

 stratum+tcp://54.184.235.97:3256
 ```

-The following are the rough production parameters for different mining hardware.
-On the Testnet we are tuned to have 1 meter = 10 kwh on Antminer S9.
-In addition, the response parameters are still relatively slow.
-When we getting closer to the mainnet launch, the production parameters will be tuned to mining hardware that is at the efficiency frontier.
-The reward will also respond faster to the hashing rate changes.
+The following are the rough production parameters for different mining hardware on the Meter testnet, tuned to 1 meter = 10 kwh on an Antminer S9:

 |                      | Power | Hash | Efficiency | Meter/Day | Margin Index |
 |----------------------|-------|------|------------|-----------|--------------|